hlorenzi/customasm/doc/cpudef.md

 ## Configurations

 The syntax first expects a list of configuration directives, one per line.
-The currently available configuration is:
+The currently available configurations are:

 - `#align <bit_num>`
 Sets the number of bits per byte for the target machine.